 Parents should also be mindful of what images their children are seeing on the news and make sure even older ones, who may be watching the nonstop coverage, aren't "flooded with images ... without any attempt to help make meaning for them or bring perspective to it because that could be very difficult," Saxe said.

-McFadden has been keeping the television off but has been following the latest developments via social media on her laptop.
-She knows she will be only so prepared when she ultimately has the conversation with her kids.
+McFadden said she kept the television off immediately after the Navy Yard shootings, but followed the latest developments via social media on her laptop.
+She knew she would be only so prepared when she ultimately had the conversation with her kids.

-"One of the biggest questions children ask is why, and that's something that we can't answer," she said.
+"One of the biggest questions children ask is why," she said, "and that's something that we can't answer."